MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/components/Email.md

 - **Show icon - ShowIcon** - Boolean value that controls visibility of the email icon.
     - **Default:** False

-- **View mode - ViewMode** - Boolean value that controls whether the text input is disabled.
+- **Disabled - Disabled** - Boolean value that controls whether the text input is in edit or disabled mode.
 While true the input is disabled and whilst false the input can be typed into.
     - **Default:** False

 ### Outputs